Belval/pdf2image/README.md

 - If i/o is your bottleneck, using the JPEG format can lead to significant gains.
 - PNG format is pretty slow, I am investigating the issue.
 - If you want to know the best settings (most settings will be fine anyway) you can clone the project and run `python tests.py` to get timings.

-## Exception handling

-There are no exception thrown by pdftoppm therefore any file that couldn't be convert/processed will return an empty Image list.
-The philosophy behind this choice is simple, if the file was corrupted / not found, no image could be extracted and returning an empty list makes sense.
-(This is up for discussion)

 ## Limitations / known issues